-PortfolioStudio uses Moody’s extensively validated Global Correlation (“GCorr™”) framework, together with bottom-up Monte Carlo simulation, to simulate credit losses (due to credit migration and default) at a future horizon (typically one year) for each exposure, taking into account standalone risk, as well as portfolio correlations and risk concentrations.1 Exposure losses from each simulation trial are added to generate the probability distribution of portfolio losses at the specified future horizon, and to calculate crucial portfolio2 risk metrics, including:
+PortfolioStudio uses the extensively validated Moody’s Analytics Global Correlation (“GCorr™”) framework, together with bottom-up Monte Carlo simulation, to simulate credit losses (due to credit migration and default) at a future horizon (typically one year) for each exposure in the portfolio, taking into account standalone risk, as well as portfolio correlations and risk concentrations.1 Exposure losses for all exposures and simulation trials are used to calculate the probability distribution of portfolio losses at the specified future horizon, and to calculate crucial portfolio2 risk metrics, including:

 - Loss quantile (aka Credit Value at Risk (CVaR) or Economic Capital (“EC”))

 Example: 99.9 percentile loss corresponds to the capital required to absorb all but the worst 0.1% of portfolio losses and can be compared with available capital (e.g. CET1) to assess capital adequacy.
-The quantile or confidence level (e.g. 99.9 percentile) or the corresponding target probability (e.g. 0.1%) can be specified in PortfolioStudio to match regulatory or economic requirements or the survival probability corresponding to institution’s target credit rating.
+The quantile or confidence level (e.g. 99.9 percentile) can be specified in PortfolioStudio to match regulatory or economic requirements or the survival probability corresponding to the institution’s target credit rating.